Injury to a Child, Elderly Individual, or Disabled Individual: Texas Penal Code §22.04

 A person who provided treatment to a child according to “a recognized religious method of healing,”[9] known to have a generally accepted rate of success can claim an affirmative defense under Section 22.04(l)(1) of the Injury to a Child statute.
 There is also an affirmative defense available to someone charged with Injury to a Child for not reporting that the child was injured if there is no evidence that the person knew the child had been injured.
 A victim of family violence under Section 71.004 of the Family Code will have an affirmative defense available to them for a charge of Injury to a Child.
 Family violence under 71.004 of the Family Code means that a person was assaulted or is being abused by another member of the family or by someone they are dating.
 However, a victim of family violence seeking an affirmative defense to a charge of Injury to a Child must not have caused the injury to the child and must not have reasonably believed that their inaction would have an effect on the injured child.
 Lastly, a person has an affirmative defense to Injury to a Child under Section 22.04(l)(3) of the Injury to a Child statute if the person is less than three years older than the child that person allegedly injured.

-What are other defenses to Injury to a Child?
+What are other defenses to an Injury to a Child, Elderly Individual, or Disabled Individual charge?

 Under subsection 22.04(k) of the Injury to a Child statute, a person who provided medical care to a child and injured the child by acting or failing to act can bring up a defense to Injury to a Child.
 Any person who provided medical care under the direction of a licensed physician can bring a defense under Section 22.04(k)(1).
 If the person providing medical care was not under the direction of a licensed physician, then there is a requirement of good faith in the person’s treatment of the child before they can bring a defense under Section 22.04(k)(1).